eiz/SynchronousAudioRouter/README.md

 you need to close and re-open the configuration dialog after adding endpoints for them to show up in the first/last dropdowns).

+The alpha build also requires your DAW to be run as admin.
+This restriction will be removed for the final release.